About PitchMark

 Co-creator, Product & Technology

-Emily Liao is a ghostwriter and memoirist specialising in business memoirs for traditional publishing.
+Emily Liao is a ghostwriter specialising in business and legacy memoirs.
 Before pivoting to writing full-time in 2021, she worked at an AI startup, bringing a product and technology perspective to how authors navigate the publishing process.

-She's worked with clients across four continents on memoirs, narrative business books, and proposals aimed at traditional publishers, with a particular focus on helping authors whose stories are ready before their platform catches up.
+She's worked with clients across four continents on memoirs, narrative business books, and proposals, with a particular focus on helping authors whose stories are ready before their platform catches up.

 What we believe